-Cindy and Lydia decided to share their "gifts" and two years ago started selling their products at the Salisbury Farmer's Market.
+Cindy and Lydia decided to share their "gifts" and started selling their products at the Salisbury Farmer's Market.
 They have numerous varieties of jams, jellies and apple butters and buy most of their fruit produced right here in Rowan County.
 Some of the varieties are strawberry jam, blueberry jam, blackberry jam, fig jam, Centennial (Cheerwine) jelly, scuppernong jelly, muscadine jelly, old fashion apple butter and cinnamon apple butter.

 The Soap Shack, LLC

 Looking for locally made and sourced Goats Milk Soaps?

 Bobbie and Pat Killian, a daughter and mother team, make their high-quality bath and body products on